renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 -zui_std_is_text_field <hyperlink string>
 ```

-Checks if given string is a text-field.
-Testable (true – the string is a correct text-field).
+Checks if a given string is a text field.
+Testable (true – the string is a correct text field).

 ---